Introduction

 Verify that the correct client-server and CA certificates are uploaded on the Axis device.
 Note that several authorized and well-known CA certificates are pre-loaded on the Axis device.

-Specifically inspect uploaded client-server and CA certificates that are user-uploaded and verify if certificate details such as common name, country, key encryption, and time validation is still accurate.
+Specifically inspect user-uploaded client-server and CA certificates and verify the accuracy of certificate details such as:

 Verify integrity of user accounts

-Use the web interface of the Axis device to verify that it is possible to log in with the configured user accounts and password.
+Use the web interface to check whether it’s still possible to log in with the configured user accounts and associated passwords.

-Verify that the user accounts are configured with the correct access group.
+Verify that each user account still belongs to the correct access group.

 Verify that no new accounts have been added.

-From AXIS OS 10.9 and onwards, user configuration related changes are logged in the system log, which means they can be sent to a remote syslog server.
-In AXIS OS, VAPIX and ONVIF, users are separated by having their own management interfaces and access rights.
-The following table illustrates what log messages to expect when certain changes to the user management configuration have been made:
+In AXIS OS 10.9 and later, user configuration changes are saved in the system log, which means they can be sent to a remote syslog server.
+In AXIS OS, VAPIX, and ONVIF, user accounts are separated into their own management interfaces and access rights.
+Consult the table below for what log messages to expect in the event of user management configuration changes.

 API interface | Use case | Log message |